 - La Cloucado – a reference to a celebrated Occitan literary group in Auvillar called “La Cloucado Macabrun”.
 Others have said it’s Occitan for “hen and chicks”.
-Ground floor is the office of the Resident Director and a studio space, with a small apartment upstairs.
+Ground floor is the office of the Resident Director, with a small apartment upstairs.

 - La Cebo – “Onion” in Occitan.
 This building houses 4 studio spaces.
 On the ground floor is a large flex space originally set up as a ceramic studio, but used also as artist studio(s), classroom, dining area and theater.
 Upstairs are three studios suited for visual artists, writers, composers.
 There is a washroom on each level.

-- Maison Vieilhescazes – named after the former owner, Pierre Vieilhescazes, this wonderful house dating from the 1600s is the artists’ residency with four bedrooms, kitchen and large dining/living area.
-Recently (2013) purchased from Auvillar by VCCA, the house is undergoing renovations.
-With recently installed heating, thermal doors and windows and soon-to-be-installed insulation, we are extending the season for residencies into the colder months.
+- Maison Vieilhescaze – named after the former owner, Pierre Vieilhescaze, this wonderful house dating from the 1600s is the artists’ residency with four bedrooms, kitchen and large dining/living area.